MiHoCode/dotnet-message-broker/README.md

 # dotnet-message-broker
 A simple message broker application (.NET Core)

+## Using the message broker server application
+Coming soon...

 ## Using the client library

 Initialize and start client:
 ```
+using MessageBrokerClient;

 string hostname = "myserver";
 string clientID = "exampleClient";
 string serverKey = "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx";